 - a.
 The dwelling would be occupied by a relative of the agricultural operator or of the agricultural operator's spouse who will be actively engaged in the management of the farm or ranch.
 Relative means grandparent, grandchild, parent, child, brother or sister of the agricultural operator; - b.
 The dwelling would be located on the same lot or parcel as the dwelling of the principal operator; and - c.
-The operation is a commercial agricultural enterprise as determined by and an evaluation of criterion D(7)(c) above. - 12.
-Agricultural labor housing subject to the following standards: - a.
-The proposed housing is necessary and accessory to a current agricultural use as evidenced by the submittal of a Farm Management Plan, defined in Section 1.200, with the application; - b.
-The housing shall be seasonal unless it is shown that an additional full-time dwelling is necessary to the current agricultural use of the subject farm or ranch unit.
-Seasonal use shall not exceed nine (9) months. - c.
+The operation is a commercial agricultural enterprise as determined by and an evaluation of criterion D(7)(c) above.

+102. Agricultural labor housing subject to the following standards:

+- a.
+The proposed housing is necessary and accessory to a current agricultural use on the subject farm as evidenced by the submittal of a Farm Management Plan, defined in Section 1.200, with the application; - b.
+The housing shall be seasonal unless it is shown that an additional full-time dwelling is necessary to the current agricultural use of the subject farm or ranch unit.- Seasonal use shall not exceed nine (9) months. - c.
 The housing will be located to minimize the conversion of lands capable of production of farm crops, livestock, or forest products and will not force a significant change in or significantly increase the cost of accepted agricultural or forest practices employed on nearby lands devoted to agricultural or forest use. - d.
-The operation is a commercial agricultural enterprise as determined by and an evaluation of criterion D(7)(c) above. - 13.
+The operation is a commercial agricultural enterprise as determined by and an evaluation of criterion D(7)(c) above. - e.- The housing is subject to the "Approval Criteria for the Siting of Dwellings on Forest Land" and "Approval Criteria for Fire Protection" in this chapter. - 13.
 Life Estate A landowner who sells or otherwise transfers real property in an area designated Industrial Forest Land may retain a life estate in a dwelling and a tract of land surrounding the dwelling.
 The life estate tract shall not be considered a lot/parcel as defined in this Ordinance.
-A second dwelling unit in a Forest Land designation may be allowed subject to the following standards. - a.
-The proposed dwelling is in conjunction with agricultural use using the standards prescribed in Subsection D(7); - b.
-Upon termination of the Life Estate, the original or second dwelling shall be removed. - 14.
+A second dwelling unit in a Forest Land designation may be allowed subject to the following standards. - The proposed dwelling is in conjunction with agricultural use using the standards prescribed in Subsection D(7); - b.
+Upon termination of the Life Estate, the original or second dwelling shall be removed. - 114.
 Driveways, easement roads, and private roads serving a residence.